AnkiLearnEverything/Anki_Ultimate_Everything/README.md

 - If there's a flaw with the Ultimate Everything Deck, it's that the deck is incompletely tagged.
 I recently decided that it was not an efficient use of my time to tag the deck (huge time sink for relataively little return on investment).
 I may change my mind on later and resume tagging again, but for now, several thousand cards in the deck are untagged, and all expansion cards I plan to release in the future will likely be untagged.

-- If you notice any incorrect information in the deck, please contact me on Reddit at /user/AnkiJeopardyHelp.
-I will fix the error.
+- I made tens of thousands of cards for this deck, and it's possible I got something wrong somewhere in the deck.
+If you notice any incorrect information in the deck, please contact me on Reddit at /user/AnkiJeopardyHelp.
+I will fix the error!

 If you care to make a small donation to support my work on this shared deck, you can do so on Ko-Fi! https://ko-fi.com/ankiultimateeverything